North Norfolk – 7th to 10th February

 Grey Partridge

 We then went onto a small stream where David had been feeding a Water Rail, it wasn’t long before the bird appeared at close range but unfortunately the bird did not show for long, presumably due to the high winds.
-We finished the day at Holme Marshes Reserve hoping for a Bittern or a Barn Owl but saw neither.
+We finished the day at Holme Marshes Reserve hoping for a or a but saw neither.
 Despite the windy and occasionally wet day we had seen a few nice species and I had definitely found a new confidence with my Olympus set-up; now time to practice.

 Water Rail